thijsputman/home-assistant-config/docs/PRIVACY.md

 - `📄 groups/private.yaml` – Groups that contain the names of household members
   (such as `Family` – used for presence detection) are stored here.

+- `📄 lovelace/home/security/occupancy.yaml` – Lovelace card that shows the
+  presence/state of household members (and thus contains their names).

 ## Areas of Concern